A backup is only of use if it is possible to get critical operations up and running in the shortest time when disaster strikes.

 - Any version of any bin held within the retention period

-Workspace Backup customers are free to install the recovery tools on any number of devices that can see (or be configured to see) the NAS.
+Workspace Backup customers are free to install the recovery tools on any number of workstations that can see (or be configured to see) the NAS or cloud storage.
 For example, Project Restore could be installed on every Media Composer or NewsCutter workstations that are covered by the disaster recovery plan.

 This granularity provides the fastest mechanism to get mission critical projects back into production.
 It enables a prioritised recovery which is highly agile and based on production business and operational need.